 7. Arlette Eulert – Food

 She worked as a hostess, bartender, secretary and even studied painting.
 But her true calling came to light when she began working with Rafael Osterling.
 At age 30 she decided to open Matria, one of the most important restaurants in Lima.
 She’s also become a household name in the country, hosting her own TV show, “Sabe a Perú.”

 8. Renata Flores Rivera – Music

 She’s an 18 year-old artist from Huamanga making history by combining trap music with folkloric elements and singing in Quechua.
-Not only is she paving the path for a new generation of voices from the Andean region, she is also using her platform to speak against discrimination and pro women’s rights.
+Not only is Renata paving the path for a new generation of voices from the Andean region, she is also using her platform to speak against discrimination and pro women’s rights.
 She first became a viral hit at the age of 14 with her Quechua cover of Michael Jackson’s ‘The Way You Make me Feel.’
 Renata also uses her platform to teach Quechua through pop music.

 9. Fabiola Herrera – Soccer

 Women’s soccer is gaining traction across the world, including Peru.
 Herrera is just one of the women changing the game, working to overcome the hurdles for women’s soccer to be recognized and valued as much as the men’s version.
 This year she became the first Peruvian female soccer player to sign a professional contract abroad.
 You can now find her playing for Colombia’s Millonarios FC.